codedthinking/bead.zip/bead-comprehensive-guide.md

 - **"Which code did we run?"**
 - **"What happened to our intermediate files?"**

 These questions arise **3-5 times every single day** in active research environments, indicating fundamental problems with traditional approaches to computational research.
+Research by Kandel et al. (2012) identified that tacit knowledge about data is hard to find, efforts are duplicated, communication in diverse teams is sparse, and intermediate steps of analysis are rarely reused.

 ### Traditional Problems